Shiba Inu Golden Retriever Mix

 • Shiba Inu is a loving and loyal breed; they love their owner and participate in every activity that goes around the house with love.

-• They are stubborn and independent, so they are suited for experienced owners and for prominent families with older children.
+• They are stubborn and independent, so they are suited for experienced owners and prominent families with older children.

 • With many options for mental motivation to avoid boredom, they need at least 40 to 60 minutes of exercise daily.